diagnostic · open source · runs locally

 • not a judge model

-There's no external model grading answers.
-Signals come from how the pipeline responds to structural changes in its own input.
+No external model grades answers.
+Signals come from how the pipeline responds to structural changes in its input.

 • swaps are type-matched, not semantically validated